Explore Daintree Rainforest: Walks, Wildlife & Lodges

 5. Mossman Gorge

-When travelling to Queensland, you probably have at least a dozen of locations on your bucket list.
-One of them may well be the ancient Daintree Rainforest, the oldest in Australia and in the world, geographically located just above the secrets of the coral reef.
-Daintree is definitely on our bucket list – and we are now off for our first rainforest adventure!
-We have for the occasion all brought lightweight rain ponchos – just to be prepared for any kind of weather in the rainforest!
+When travelling to Queensland, you probably have a dozen must-see spots on your bucket list.
+One of them might be the ancient Daintree Rainforest — the oldest in Australia and the world — located just above the wonders of the Great Barrier Reef.
+Daintree is certainly on our list, and now we are off on our first rainforest adventure!

-On our way to Daintree we pass the sugar cane fields in the area between Atherton Tablelands and Daintree Rainforest.
-This is where 95% of entire Australia’s sugar is grown.
-June/July to November/December is harvesting season, and you will see the cane carriages waiting along the fields to be filled or already filled with freshly harvested sugar canes on their way to the Mossman Sugar Mill.
-The transport takes place on narrow gauge tracks which are ubiquitous in the area.
+On our way to the Daintree, we pass vast sugar cane fields between the Atherton Tablelands and the rainforest.
+This region produces 95% of Australia’s sugar.
+Harvesting season runs from June/July to November/December, and you will see cane carriages lined up along the fields, either waiting to be filled or carrying freshly harvested cane to the Mossman Sugar Mill.
+The transport runs on narrow-gauge tracks, which are common throughout the area.

 Photo: Travel In Cuture

-To reach Daintree Rainforest you will have to pass Daintree River.
-There is no bridge over it, so you will like everyone else need to take the small ferry with a single car deck.
-It operates all day, but if you come outside office hours you can only pay in cash.
-You can check the hours and fares of Daintree River Ferry.
-Do take into account that the wait here can be pretty long since absolutely everyone coming from or going to Daintree will have to use this crossing.
+To reach the Daintree Rainforest, you must cross the Daintree River.
+There is no bridge, so like everyone else, you will need to take the small single-car ferry.
+It operates throughout the day, but if you arrive outside office hours, payment must be made in cash.
+You can check the ferry’s hours and fares at the Daintree River Ferry.
+Waiting times can be tedious, as everyone visiting the Daintree must use this crossing.

 Photo: Travel In Cuture

-Without knowing what we precisely have expected, we are yet a bit surprised that we now have to ascend a winding road to get to our lodge in Cow Bay, the Daintree Rainforest Retreat.
+Without exactly knowing what to expect, we are still a little surprised to find ourselves ascending a winding road to reach our lodge in Cow Bay.

-It is an awesome place with both a rainforest swimming pool (although with a fence to keep crocodiles and other animals out!) and a small pond where you can study the Wet Tropics wildlife at micro level!
-In particular we get the chance to see the life there in the evening with a light spot on!
-We also detect a couple of spiders, melomys, lizards, and other reptiles on the walls outside.
+It is a fantastic spot, featuring a rainforest swimming pool — fenced off to keep crocodiles and other wildlife at bay — and a small pond perfect for observing Wet Tropics creatures up close.
+In the evening, with a spotlight, we get a fascinating glimpse of the pond’s nocturnal life.
+We also spot a couple of spiders, melomys, lizards, and other reptiles clinging to the walls outside.

 McMeal price Australia / your country